-The course lecture and assignments provide practical application of knowledge and skills gained throughout the course to enable successful completion of the final assignment, a Therapeutic Recreation Specific Program Plan.
-To acquire the necessary knowledge, there are five assignments including an off-site field observation.
-Each assignment progressively forms the basis for your final assignment, the Therapeutic Recreation Intervention Plan.
+The course lecture and assignments provide practical application of knowledge gained throughout the course to enable successful completion of the final assignment, a Therapeutic Recreation Specific Program Plan.
+To acquire the necessary knowledge, there are five assignments including an off-site program observation.
+Each assignment progressively forms the basis for your final assignment, the Therapeutic Recreation Program Plan.

-For written assignments, you can choose to follow the guidelines of either the Publication Manual of the American Psychological Association (APA) (6a Edition) or the American Medical Association (10a Edition).
+For written assignments, you can choose to follow the guidelines of either the Publication Manual of the American Psychological Association (APA) (6^h Edition) or the American Medical Association (10^h Edition).